cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

 <!-- <div class="remark" style="background: linear-gradient(90deg,#fbfbff,#f7fcff); border-left:4px solid #4b84f0; padding:1em; border-radius:8px; box-shadow:0 6px 18px rgba(18,35,58,0.06); font-family: system-ui, -apple-system, "Segoe UI", Roboto, "Helvetica Neue", Arial, sans-serif; font-size:0.95rem; line-height:1.5; color:#111;"> -->

 **Remark.** In the prior work on restless bandits, a dominant class of policies is the so-called index policies or priority policies.
 These policies can be roughly viewed as a \\(\bar{\pi}^\*\\)-guided policy with a more sophisticated tie-breaking rule that ranks arms by their current state ---- <span style="color:blue"> for example, in the Flappy Bird setting, prioritizing arms in states \\(\\{1,2,3,4\\}\\) by their pipe index (state 4 first, then 3, etc.).
 This particular ranking resembles the classical Shortest-Job-First (SJF) scheduling heuristic, and indeed works well in the Flappy Bird example.
-However, in general, index / priority policies do not always succeed: there exist documented instances where all index / priority policies fail to be asymptotically optimal.</span>
+However, beyond the Flappy Bird example, index / priority policies do not always succeed: there exist documented instances where every index / priority policy fails to be asymptotically optimal.
+Such instances are known as "locally unstable" and are often found among randomly generated MDPs — see, for example, the three-state instances in Appendix E of [Gast, Gaujal, Yan 2020](https://arxiv.org/abs/2012.09064).
+Figure 7 of [our paper](https://arxiv.org/abs/2402.05689) further visualizes how frequently such instances arise under different sampling distributions over MDPs. </span>

 The key limiting assumption behind the optimality proofs for index / priority policies is the so-called _global attractor property (GAP)_. <span style="color:blue">Intuitively, GAP requires that the system naturally self-corrects: no matter where the arms start, their empirical state distribution eventually concentrates near the "ideal" stationary distribution of \\(\bar{\pi}^\*\\).
 Formally, it</span> assumes that the state distribution of the arms converges to a \\(o(1)\\) neighborhood of the stationary distribution under the \\(\bar{\pi}^\*\\) policy, effectively assuming away the bad situation illustrated in <a href='#fig:random-tb'>Figure 8</a>.
 However, there exist documented instances where GAP fails.
 We refer the readers to Section 2 of [our paper](https://arxiv.org/abs/2402.05689) for a review of the status of the prior work.
 To see some concrete illustrations of the simulation results on these instances, see Section 8 of [our paper](https://arxiv.org/abs/2402.05689) and Section 3.3 of [our previous paper](https://arxiv.org/abs/2306.00196).